Johnathan Hankins: New York Giants

-Hankins was drafted in the second round, 49th overall by the New York Giants in the 2013 NFL Draft.
+Hankins was selected by the New York Giants in the second round (49th overall) of the 2013 NFL draft.

 After Linval Joseph left the Giants for the Minnesota Vikings, Hankins was expected to step into his role in 2014.
-Known as a run stuffer, Hankins surprisingly showed flashes as a pass rusher recording 7 sacks, 6 QB hits and 21 hurries.
-Hankins exceeded expectations as he recorded 51 tackles, 7 sacks and a forced fumble and was named to Pro Football Focus' AllPro Team at Defensive Tackle.
+Known as a run stuffer, Hankins surprisingly showed flashes as a pass rusher recording 7 sacks, 6 quarterback hits and 21 hurries.
+Hankins exceeded expectations as he recorded 51 tackles, 7 sacks and a forced fumble and was named to Pro Football Focus' All-Pro Team at defensive tackle.

 On November 8, 2015, Hankins tore his pectoral muscle during the second quarter of the week 9 game against the Tampa Bay Buccaneers.
 He was placed on season-ending injured reserve on November 10, 2015.

-In the 2016 season, Hankins returned from his injury and recorded 3.0 sacks and 43 tackles.
-Hankins also made the playoffs for the first time in his career.
+In the 2016 season, Hankins returned from his injury, registering 43 tackles and 3 sacks.
+He also made the playoffs for the first time in his career.

 Indianapolis Colts

 On April 13, 2017, Hankins signed a three-year, $30 million contract with the Indianapolis Colts.
-He started 15 games in 2017, recording 44 tackles and two sacks.
+He started 15 games, recording 44 tackles (fifth on the team), 4 tackles for loss, two sacks and 3 passes defensed.
+He had 4 tackles and one sack against the Seattle Seahawks.
+He made 8 tackles against the Buffalo Bills.
+He had 5 tackles and one sack against the Denver Broncos.

-On March 17, 2018, Hankins was released by the Colts.
+On March 17, 2018, Hankins was released by the Colts, because he wasn't seen as a fit for the 4-3 defense thas was implemented by new defensive coordinator Matt Eberflus.

 Oakland / Las Vegas Raiders

-On September 13, 2018, Hankins signed with the Oakland Raiders.
-He played in 15 games with 14 starts, recording 36 combined tackles and 2 fumble recoveries.
+On September 13, 2018, Hankins signed with the Oakland Raiders to replace an injured Justin Ellis.
+He played in 15 games with 14 starts, recording 36 tackles and 2 fumble recoveries.
+He had 2 tackles and 2 fumble recoveries against the Cleveland Browns.

 On March 10, 2019, Hankins signed a two-year contract extension with the Raiders.
+He started all 16 games, collecting 50 tackles, 1.5 sacks and one pass defensed.
+He had 8 tackles against the Minnesota Vikings.
+He made 4 tackles and one sack against the Houston Texans.

-Hankins was placed on the reserve/COVID-19 list by the Raiders on November 18, 2020, and activated three days later.
+In 2020, he started all 16 games, compiling 48 tackles, one sack and one fumble recovery.
+He was placed on the reserve/COVID-19 list by the Raiders on November 18, 2020, and activated three days later.

 On March 20, 2021, the Raiders re-signed Hankins to a one-year, $3.5 million contract.
+He started 14 games, registering 38 tackles and one pass defensed.
+He missed 3 games with an injury.

 Hankins re-signed with the Raiders on April 4, 2022.
+He was passed on the depth chart by Andrew Billings.
+He was declared inactive in the Week 5 game against the Kansas City Chiefs.
+He appeared in 5 games with one start, tallying 9 tackles with one quarterback pressure and one pass defensed.